PaloAltoNetworks/terraform-ansible-intro/docs/terraform-lab.md

 ### Apply the Terraform Plan

 Let's apply the config to our firewall.
-We don't need to run `terraform init` again, so just check your config with `terraform plan`:
+We don't need to run `terraform init` again since the provider has already been initialized, so just check your config with `terraform plan`:

 ```bash
 $ terraform plan